-IFRS 9 - Financial instruments ("IFRS 9") was issued by the IASB in July 2014 and will replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 Financial Instruments was issued by the IASB in July 2014 and will replace IAS 39 Financial Instruments:

+Recognition and Measurement.
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
-The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-A new hedge accounting model is introduced and represents a substantial overhaul of hedge accounting which will allow entities to better reflect their risk management activities in the financial statements.
-The most significant improvements apply to those that hedge non-financial risk, and so these improvements are expected to be of particular interest to non-financial institutions.
-The new standard is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The Company adopted this standard on January 1, 2018 and it did not have a material impact on the financial statements.
+The new standard also required a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
+The effective date is January 1, 2018